chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ## Construction Kit: Mini Printing Press

-I'm planning to construct a miniature printing press using cardboard with the following approach:
+I'm planning to construct a miniature printing press using cardboard movable type with the following approach:

-- **Engrave mode:** Create raised letters on cardboard surfaces
+- **Engrave mode:** Create raised or grooved letters on cardboard surfaces
-- **Cut mode:** Build a 3D structure to hold the letter plates in position
+- **Cut mode:** Build a 3D structure to configure and hold the letter plates in position
 - **Printing method:** Use pencil and thin paper for word transfer

 ## Final Project Update